stefanpejcic/EmailFilter/README.md

 # EmailFilter 📨🔐
 Self-hosted, privacy-focused email verification

-emailfilter is a lightweight, self-hosted containerized service that helps you verify and filter email addresses without compromising privacy.
+emailfilter is a lightweight, self-hosted containerized API service that helps you verify and filter email addresses without compromising privacy.
 Designed with data protection in mind, it performs syntax validation, domain checks, and MX/server-level verification - all without exposing your data to any third-party APIs.

 # Install